PostgreSQL Performance and Querying

 pgbench -c 10 -j 2 -T 60 mydb runs a 60-second benchmark with 10 clients and 2 worker threads.

-What should teams check first when implementing pgbench?
+What should teams check before relying on pgbench?